VirenderSehrawat/imageA/README.md

-# Gallery
+# Gallery by Virender Sehrawat

 A simplistic photo gallery app built using Angular 4.
-I created this application as a learning exercise and made a YouTube video showing how I built it.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.